Developing Team Efficiency

-Efficiency is a must for any great endeavour.
-Whether you are setting up a small business or running a multi-million dollar company, efficiency is key to success.
+- Whether you are setting up a small business or running a multi-million dollar company, team efficiency is what sets you up for success.

-In this week’s Knowledge Nugget, let’s take a closer look at Scrum by Jeff Sutherland.
+In this week’s Knowledge Nugget, let us take a closer look at Scrum by Jeff and JJ Sutherland.

-And now it is sweeping through a myriad of other places where work gets done.
-Major companies such as Google, Salesforce, Amazon and even the FBI are using the SCRUM method.
+The method has swept through a myriad of other industries where work gets done.
+Industry giants such as Google, Salesforce, Amazon, and even the FBI are utilising the efficient simplicity of the Scrum method.

 Data: A study from Florida State University found that productivity and performance are at their peak during uninterrupted 90-minute intervals.
 (Workgroups Da Vinci)

-What’s the step change: Learn how to do twice the Work in Half the time.
-Download the Knowledge Nuggets: SCRUM PDF to learn more.
+What’s the step change: Learn how to do twice the work in half the time.

-Scrum is a ground-breaking framework that focuses on business agility at an organisational scale.
+Scrum is the ground-breaking framework that focuses on business agility at an organisational scale.
 Its main emphasis is on teamwork, accountability, and a steady and consistent advance towards a shared goal.

-- Product Owner: The product owner is the brains of the outfit.
-He/She is the one who comes up with the ideas and defines the key features of the product.
+- Product Owner: The product owner serves as the key person.
+They come up with the ideas and define the product's key features.

-- The team: Is made up of members who specialise in various tasks.
-The team is usually made up of developers, writers, testers, etc. It is sometimes necessary for team members to fulfil secondary responsibilities to keep the process running smoothly.
+- The Team: Made up of members who specialise in various tasks, the team often houses developers, writers, testers, etc. Sometimes, it is necessary for team members to fulfill secondary responsibilities to keep the process running smoothly.

-- The Scrum master: Is the person who directly oversees the team, and is responsible for keeping the work process as smooth and efficient as possible.
+- The Scrum Master: They directly oversee the team and are responsible for keeping the process as efficient as possible.

-- Product Backlog: The product backlog is a list of projects and everything that needs to be done in order to make the plan work.
-This list is known as user stories and this list changes in priority at every sprint.
+- Product Backlog: This is a list of projects and everything that needs to be achieved to execute the plan.
+It is known as user stories, and it changes in priority at every sprint.

 - Sprint Backlog: The most important user stories go into the sprint backlog.
 These get ranked for size and get prioritised on the next sprint.